 Later in this chapter, we cover several backtesting procedures that are prominent in the literature.
 Because all have shortcomings, we also introduce three basic tests—a coverage test, a distribution test and an independence test—that we recommend as minimum standards for backtesting in practice.

-The Basel Committee (1996) recommends that banks backtest their VaR measures against both clean and dirty P&L’s.
+The Basel Committee (1996) recommends that banks backtest their value-at-risk measures against both clean and dirty P&L’s.
 The former is essential for addressing Type A and Type B model risk.
 The latter can be used to assess Type C model risk.

 Financial institutions don’t calculate clean P&L’s in the regular course of business, so provisions must be made for calculating and storing them for later use in backtesting.
 Other data to maintain are